 - The German sharp-s or Eszett ß is probably a union of the f and s to indicate that the pronunciation was different from the normal s.

 In some fonts, the original letters of the ligature are still recognizable.
-Other ligatures are made for esthetic reasons only, like st you can find in some fonts.
+Other ligatures are made for aesthetic reasons only, like st you can find in some fonts.

 Ligatures as inspiration

 Nowadays ligatures are not current.
 Computer typesetting does not require ligatures any longer.
 Although programs like Adobe InDesign give you a choice to use ligatures in your text.

 I love combining old knowledge and new techniques, which is the reason I make ligatures myself sometimes.

 In “The story of your life” I have made a combination of the y in ‘story’ and the r in ‘your’.
 Both letters end in a little circle that I have redrawn into a new sign.

 The other ligature is more difficult to discover: it’s a combination of the y in ‘your’ and the i in ‘life’.
 The dot in the i is made a bit smaller and fused with the tail of the y.

 As I stated at the beginning of this article: a graphic designer has to be precise.
 A lot of my work is often not noticeable.
 Adjustments I made in this logotype to make it balanced and natural-looking are:

 - ‘the’ is positioned in a way that the e and the top of the t are nicely curving together;